Aridhia-Open-Source/app-excel-maker/README.md

 # CSV to Excel Converter

-A self-contained R Shiny app that combines multiple CSV files from a folder into a single Excel workbook — one sheet per file.
+A self-contained app that combines multiple CSV files from a folder into a single Excel workbook — one sheet per file.
 It presents a guided, four-step wizard with an in-browser folder navigator, so users never need to type file paths by hand.
 Built for sandboxed research environments such as Aridhia's Digital Research Environment, where the